Fibular collateral ligament: Function

+Clinical significance

 Causes of injury

 The LCL is usually injured as a result of varus force across the knee, which is a force pushing the knee from the medial (inner) side of the joint, causing stress on the outside.
 An example of this would be a direct blow to the inside of the knee.
 The LCL can also be injured by a noncontact injury, such as a hyperextension stress, again causing varus force across the knee.

 An LCL injury usually occurs simultaneously as the other ligaments of the knee are injured.
 Multiple knee ligament tears and stresses can result from a significant trauma that includes direct blunt force to the knee, such as an automobile crash.